AbbVie looks beyond Humira with $63 billion deal for Botox-maker Allergan | MarketScreener

 "Humira is buying the assets that replace it over the long term," said Gonzalez, who plans to lead the combined company and remain chairman and CEO through 2023.

-Chief among those assets is Allergan's Botox, an injection of a purified form of botulinum toxin that paralyzes muscles, smoothing frown lines and wrinkles in the forehead and around the eyes.
-It is also approved to treat chronic migraine headaches, overactive bladder and other medical uses.
+Chief among those assets is Allergan's Botox, a purified form of botulinum toxin that paralyses muscles, smoothing frown lines and wrinkles in the forehead and around the eyes.
+The injection is also approved to treat chronic migraine headaches, overactive bladder and other medical uses.

 "We believe the increasing concern about AbbVie's growth potential following the U.S. Humira biosimilar competition in 2023 will be partially alleviated with the increased portfolio of assets that Allergan brings," said Morningstar analyst Damien Conover.